IDEMSInternational/open-app-builder/documentation/template-component-parameter-list.md

 ## Radio Buttons - TmplRadioGroupComponent

+- value - string or null.
+Result or selected by default.
 - radio_button_list - string or null.
 List of buttons with parameters.
 Default - undefined
 - radio_button_type - string or null.
 Type of radio buttons.
 Default - null
 - options_per_row - number.
 Count of radio button in one row.
 Default - 2